facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Total taxes

-So, in this scenario, by using Roth conversions, you saved approximately $94,000 in taxes and your money is now in a tax-advantaged Roth IRA.
+So, in this scenario, by using Roth conversions, you saved approximately $91,000 in taxes, and your money is now in a tax-advantaged Roth IRA.

-I hope I have your attention now.
+I hope this gets your attention now.
 How does this work, you ask?

 Well, let’s say you are a married couple that is recently retired and no longer has earned income.
-Since you no longer have ordinary income, you can convert up to around $100,000 from your IRA to a Roth IRA in the 10% and 12% tax brackets after the $27,700 standard deduction in 2023.
+Since you no longer have ordinary income, you can convert up to around $100,000 from your IRA to a Roth IRA in the 10% and 12% tax brackets after the $30,000 standard deduction in 2025, and another $1,600 per person if you are over 65.

 And again, for those of you that like to see how that's calculated: